- little (n.)

 - late Old English, "small piece, small quantity or amount; a short time; unimportant persons," from little (adj.).
 Little by little is from late 15c. (litylle be litille).
 Old English also had lytling "little one, infant child; unimportant person."

 - Old English lytlian "to lessen, decrease, become little or less, diminish; shorten; fall out of use; belittle," from root of little (adj.).

 - little (adj.)

-from Proto-Germanic *lutilla- (source also of Old Saxon luttil, Dutch luttel, Old High German luzzil, German lützel, Gothic leitils "little"), perhaps originally a diminutive of the root of Old English lyt "little, few," from PIE *leud- "small."
+from Proto-Germanic *lutilla- (source also of Old Saxon luttil, Dutch luttel, Old High German luzzil, German lützel "little"), perhaps originally a diminutive of the root of Old English lyt "little, few," from PIE *leud- "small."

+Little while "a short time" is from 12c.
 Phrase the little woman "wife" attested from 1795.
-Little people "the faeries" is from 1726; as "children," it is attested from 1752; as "ordinary people" (opposed to the great), it is attested from 1827.
-Little Neck clams (1884) are so called for Little Neck, Long Island, a "neck" of land on the island's North Shore.
-Little by little is from late 15c. (litylle be litille).
+Little people "the faeries" is from 1726; as "children" it is attested from 1752; as "ordinary people" (opposed to the great) from 1827.
+Little death "orgasm" (1932) translates French petite mort.
+Little Neck clams (1884) are so called for Little Neck, a "neck" of land on Long Island's North Shore, where they first came into favor.
 Little green men "space aliens" is from 1950.
+Little boys' room (or girls') as a euphemism for "lavatory" is from 1957.
+Little breeches for "boy" is by 1785.
 Little black dress is from 1939.

 At the beginning of summer, smart women who stay in town like to wear sheer "little black dresses."
 Because most "little black dresses" look alike, retailers struggle each year to find something which will make them seem new. ["Life," June 13, 1939]